Dr. Shirley's History Pages

 334 BC - Alexander began the conquest of the Persian Empire with 30,000 infantry, 5,000 cavalry, no navy, and no money

-333 BC - Alexander invades Israel
+333 BC - Alexander invaded Israel

-330 BC - Alexander enters Babylon
+330 BC - Alexander entered Babylon

-327 BC - Alexander invades India
+327 BC - Alexander invaded India

-323 BC - Alexander dies in Babylon
+323 BC - Alexander died in Babylon

 The empire was divided amongst his generals Seleucis, Ptolemy, Antigonus, and some others who were either killed or took smaller pieces of territory.